 Roanoke City, Roanoke County, and the City of Salem chose to partner together, share costs, and build a new reservoir next to the Roanoke River.

-The new reservoir was supposed to be located on a tributary just downstream from the confluence of the river's north and south forks, at Lafayette near the border with Montgomery County.
-To avoid the environmental impacts of damming the main stem of the Roanoke River, the various jurisdictions chose to build a side-stream reservoir on tiny Mill Branch and fill the Spring Hill Reservoir by pumping water from the Roanoke River during periods of high flow.
-At least 30% of the flow would have to be left in the river at all times, and during the April/May spawning season 40% would be left for the fish.5
+To avoid the environmental impacts of damming the main stem of the Roanoke River, the various jurisdictions chose instead to build a side-stream reservoir on tiny Mill Branch and fill the Spring Hill Reservoir by pumping water from the Roanoke River during periods of high flow.
+To address wildlife and environmental concerns, at least 30% of the flow would have to be left in the river at all times, and during the April/May spawning season 40% would be left for the fish.5

 Spring Hollow Reservoir was built by Roanoke County in 1996, after the City of Roanoke pulled out of the project

-Source: US Geological Survey (USGS),
+Source: US Geological Survey (USGS), Elliston 7.5x7.5 topographic quadrangle (2013)

-Plans are only plans, and the rivalries between the cities of Salem and Roanoke are hard to overcome.
+Plans are only plans, and the rivalries between the cities of Salem and Roanoke were hard to overcome.
 The proposal to build the Spring Hill Reservoir collapsed after the two cities determined that costs would exceed benefits.
-In 1994, Roanoke County decided to build the reservoir on its own, proceeding without funding commitments from the cities.
+The City of Roanoke traditionally had overcharged Roanoke County customers for water, and the city's control over the drinking water supply was used as leverage when negotiating regional deals.
+Creating a neutral regional water supply system would require City of Roanoke officials to deal with Roanoke County officials differently.

 The 1998-99 drought added new pressure on the City of Roanoke, and it almost reached a deal with Roanoke County to create a partnership for managing drinking water.
 After rainfall increased and the crisis passed, so did the commitment to partner.
 The plan stalled, but the county proceeded with the new reservoir.